iamsajidjaved/SEOIndexer/README.md

    - **Notes**:
      - Replace `www.example.com` with your website's domain.
      - Replace `your-indexnow-key` with the key obtained from Bing or another IndexNow provider.
-     - Replace `your-wordpress-app-key` with your WordPress application key (if applicable).
      - Add multiple site configurations in the array if you manage multiple websites.

 ## Usage